-This tab shows attendee chat, Q&A, polls, and a Custom Tab, if they're enabled for your live stream session.
+This tab shows attendee chat, Q&A, polls, and a Custom Tab, if they're activated for your live stream session.
 Copy and star chat and Q&A items, and show polls, chat, and Q&A in your live stream.
 Starring chats and Q&A items lets you organize them in a separate list so that they're easy to access when it's time to show them in your stream.

-Chat - If chat is activated for your Live Stream feature or Agenda session, any chats from viewers will appear in the Chat tab.
+Chat - If chat is activated for your Live Stream feature or Agenda Session, any chats from viewers will appear in the 'Chat' tab.
 Click on a message to display it on stage during your live stream.

-Q&A - If Q&A is activated for your Live Stream feature or Agenda session, then Q&A appears here.
+Q&A - If Q&A is activated for your Live Stream feature or Agenda Session, then 'Q&A' appears here.
 Click on a question to display it on stage during your live stream.

 Polling - If polling is activated for your Live Stream feature or session, then polls and real-time results appear here.
 Click on a live poll to display it on stage as answers come in, or show results after a poll closes.
 Refer to our Polling feature guide to learn how to activate and deactivate polls.

 Custom tab - If you've added a Custom Tab to your Live Stream feature or Agenda Session, the tab content appears here.
 Refer to our article about Custom Tabs to learn more about all the neat ways to use them!

 11. 'Go Live' and 'Recordings' buttons